 9. Small business credit cards

-If you own a business, then you could use a credit card that works as hard as you do!
+If you own a business, you need a credit card that works as hard as you do.
 Small business credit cards can give you extra buying power and make it easier to track your expenses.

-Finally, a way to benefit from having to pay for gas!
+Finally, a way to benefit from having to put gasoline in your vehicle.
 Gas rewards cards give you rebates, points or cash back just for filling up your car.
 And you can earn rewards not only on fuel but also on your other everyday purchases.